baden-ballard/BIG-CRM/CLARIFICATIONS_NEEDED.md

 - **Recommendation**: Create a base "Plan" structure that both Group Plans and Medicare Plans inherit from, or use a "Plan Type" discriminator

 ### 6. **Group Change Log - Rate Connections** ✅ RESOLVED
 - **Solution**: Group change logs now only track pipeline status changes.
 Rate changes are tracked through participant_group_plans and participant_medicare_plans tables.
-When a new rate is added, all active participants are automatically connected to that rate, creating a historical record.
+Participant connections to new rates are handled through the renewal automation process, not automatically when rates are created.

 ### 7. **Authentication & User Management**
 - **Question**: Who can access the system?